-Why 1-2 hours visit duration is ideal for solo trip: Allows time to walk gardens, visit the observatory hall, and enjoy a café break at a relaxed pace.
+Why 1-2 hours visit duration is ideal for solo trip: Enough time to stroll the gardens, visit the observation hall, and enjoy a café break without rushing.

-Follow quieter side paths through Japanese and Western gardens at your own pace.
+Follow side paths through Japanese and Western gardens at your own pace.

-Browse historic palace documents and artifacts on the ground floor.
+Read historic palace documents and view artifacts on the ground floor.

 Sip matcha or coffee with sweets while gazing at the lake.